Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 \begin{thm} (Wolf) For any $[S,f]\in T(M,\ell_1,\dots, \ell_n)$ there is a unique harmonic diffeomorphism in the isotopy class such that $\textrm{Hopf}(h_f)\in Q(M,P)$. \end{thm}

 This allows us to define a map by $[S,f]\mapsto \textrm{Hopf}(h_f)$.

 \begin{remark} In \cite{Wolf}, Wolf only explicitly computes and writes down the residue in the event $\theta=0$, although he outlines constructions for $\theta\neq 0$.
-The values listed above can be computed by following the proof of Proposition \ref{compute} in the current paper. \end{remark}

-\textbf{4.2 The proof of theorem 1.4.} The content of theorem 1.4 is that the map $\Psi$ is a diffeomorphism.
+The values listed above can be computed by following the proof of Proposition \ref{compute} in the current paper. \end{remark} \end{subsection} \begin{subsection}{Proof of Theorem 1.4} The content of Theorem 1.4 is that the map $\Psi$ is a diffeomorphism.
 The first step is a dimension count.

 \begin{lem} $T(M,\ell_1,\dots, \ell_n)$ and $Q(M,\ell_1,\dots, \ell_n)$ are homeomorphic to $\mathbb{R}^{6g-6+2n}$. \end{lem}